 That wasn’t the case last season.
 Even when Nash returned from injury last season, he never had a firm hold on the offense for various reasons.
 Dwight Howard didn’t run pick-and-roll sets as much as Nash liked.
 The Lakers struggled running at the initial pace D’Antoni wanted.
 Bryant’s high-efficient scoring became a necessity, but only delayed the Lakers’ chemistry issues even more.
 The Lakers also weren’t used to Nash’s constant roaming around the court before finding the open man.

 The Lakers should become more accustomed to such tendencies, something they didn’t have last year namely because of Nash’s injury.

 3. Will the Lakers limit his minutes?
-Nash’s age, his health and the Lakers depthful backcourt (Steve Blake, Jordan Farmar) yields plenty of importance that the Lakers’ starting point guard receives the proper rest.
+Nash’s age, his health and the Lakers depthful backcourt (Steve Blake, Jordan Farmar) are all factors that explain why the Lakers’ starting point guard should receive proper rest.
 That ranges from sitting out practices and receiving treatment on his back during stoppage time.
-It also should include keeping Nash’s minutes in the low 30′s to ensure he looks sharp late in the season.
+It also should include keeping Nash’s minutes in the low 30’s to ensure he looks sharp late in the season.

 Nash averaged 32.5 minutes last season, which mirrors his career average through 17 NBA seasons (31.4).
 But Nash’s minute limitations only came in spurts.
 His minutes per game in December (34) and January (34.2) contrasted his playing time in February (31.8) and March (32.1) because of Blake’s persisting abdominal injury.
 The Lakers’ backcourt will presumably stay more healthy this season, but D’Antoni can’t afford to lean on Nash too heavily in case Bryant’s recovery from a torn left Achilles lasts longer than expected.
 Nash and others may have an increased load, but his minutes should still be kept to the same standard as it would if Bryant were playing.